Liquid UI - Documentation - 5.5 Connecting to ODBC Database with bot

 • MODIFIED: This column specifies if the data has been modified since the last upload.
 If any data has been changed and the data is ready to upload to SAP, this column will be marked by an 'X'.
 Otherwise, it will be blank.

-4. Now create the necessary script files in your designated script directory.
-In our example, we will use three script files, which are as follows.
+4. Create the following script files in your designated script directory.

-• dbo.sjs: The dbo.sjs file contains the connection parameters for the SQL server database, as well as the functions that actually perform the communication tasks between the ODBC database and SAP.
-This file will also be explained in more detail later in this example.
+• dbo.sjs: This file contains the connection parameters for the SQL server database and functions to perform the communication tasks between the ODBC database and SAP.

 5. Open the elogon.sjs file and write a load statement to load the following files.